noahehall/theBookOfNoah/web_technologies/core/css/_css.md

           - power, elegance, mystery
         - white
           - cleanliness, purity, perfection
+  - color pallete design process
+    - start with greyscale
+      - ensures a focus on useability and clear navigation rather than assigning colors to elements
+      - focus on
+        - layout out elements
+        - optimiznig white space
+        - creating a hierarchy of type and elements
+    - develop a 60-30-10 % rule
+      - comes from interior design when assigning colors to things
+        - a color pallete should have no momre than 5 colors cuz some muthafucka from invionapp wrote a blog post
+      - 60% to your dominant hue
+      - 30% to secondary color
+      - 10% for accent color

   - ensure your theres enough contrast between foreground and background colors